Dear Friends and Brothers and Sisters in Christ,

 (1) Fatherlessness was way lower among African Americans in the 1950’s and 60’s during the thickness of systemic racism, before the Civil Rights Act of 1964.
 “According to the Census Bureau from 1960 and 2013, African-American children who lived in single-parent homes more than doubled from 22% to 55%.”
 That same source says that single-parent homes have tripled for white families.
 If fatherlessness has increased for African-Americans since the outlawing of racial discrimination, and fatherlessness has skyrocketed in white communities too, can we legitimately blame fatherlessness on systemic racism?

 What has happened since the 50’s and 60’s?
 The answer is not simple, but since then, Biblical values and moral standards have been increasingly rejected in our country.
-Moreover, since then was the implementation of the welfare system by the Democratic party and the indoctrination that fathers are unnecessary in the home.
+Moreover, since then was the implementation of the welfare system by the Democratic party that increases money and welfare benefits to single-parent families.
+Along with this, there has been the widespread indoctrination that fathers are unnecessary in the home.
 While one could argue that such policies are themselves an example of systemic racism, the problem with that argument is many Democratic politicians now are non-white, propagating these same policies that are destroying black and white (and Latino) families.
-Are we being honest if we only point the finger at a modern form of systemic racism?
+Are we being honest if we only point the finger at systemic racism?
 The removal of Biblical standards cultivating immorality, lawlessness, and the undermining of the nuclear family are much more likely the culprit.

-(2) African-American Economist Thomas Sowell makes the point that the real economic disparity is not between blacks and whites, but between those who have college degrees plus wait to have children after marriage (of any ethnicity), and those who do not.
+(2) African-American Economist Thomas Sowell makes the point that the real economic disparity is not between blacks and whites, but between those who have college degrees plus wait to have children after marriage, and those who do not – regardless of one’s race or ethnicity.
 Whites who do not have education, do not stay married and have children out of wed-lock, are in the same place as African-Americans – if not worse.

 In summary, then, a current systemic racism is not to blame for the fatherlessness that plagues African-American or white, or any racial group.
 Rather, the factors above are more likely behind it.